 As part of our growth strategy, we expect to review acquisition prospects that would implement our vertical integration strategy or offer other growth opportunities.
-While we do not currently have any agreements or commitments in place with respect to any material acquisitions, we are in various stages of preliminary discussions, and we may acquire businesses, products or technologies in the future.
+On December 26, 2012, we entered into an Agreement and Plan of Merger with BCD Semiconductor Manufacturing Limited and expect the acquisition to close late in the first quarter or early in the second quarter of 2013.
+In addition, from time to time, we may be in various stages of discussions and we may acquire businesses, products or technologies in the future.
 In the event of future acquisitions, we could:

-- use a significant portion of our available cash; - issue equity securities, which would dilute current stockholders' percentage ownership; - incur substantial debt; - · incur or assume contingent liabilities, known or unknown; - incur amortization expenses related to intangibles; and - incur large, immediate accounting write-offs.
+- use a significant portion of our available cash; - ➢ issue equity securities, which would dilute current stockholders' percentage ownership; - incur substantial debt; - > incur or assume contingent liabilities, known or unknown; - incur amortization expenses related to intangibles; and - incur large, immediate accounting write-offs.